ESCelestia/Star-Wars-Map-in-Endless-Sky/README.md

 astronomical features such as the Void of Chopani labled.

 Delete the ui folder in images if the background looks like garbage in-game.
-Anything contained in there is meant for development, and is not intended to be shown in game.
+Anything contained in there is meant for development, and will make seeing anything very difficult.

 The images shown in the background are screenshots from http://www.swgalaxymap.com/ The orange systems are systems that appear in Canon, and the blue systems are systems